opulo-inc/ohai/docs/feeder8/assembly/index.md

    	![](img/PXL_20230125_205852845.jpg)
    	![](img/PXL_20230125_205907965.jpg)

-6. Insert an `M3x15mm` flathead screw from the backside and drive it in
+6. Insert an `M3x15mm` flathead screw from the backside and drive it in using the grey torque driver on the 4 setting (0.25 N*m).
-	* The screw will tap into the plastic of the `release-lever`
+	* Make sure the arm can still swivel easily
-	* Don't over-tighten; make sure the arm can still swivel easily
+	* Make sure that the arm does not have any lateral movement

    	![](img/PXL_20230125_205923606.jpg)